trueadm/ripple/README.md

 }
 ```

-With the regular destructuring, such as the one below, the `class` properties would lose it's reactivity, `count` will still be reactive as `count` is a boxed/tracked value:
+With the regular destructuring, such as the one below, the `class` property would lose its reactivity.

 ```jsx
 // ❌ WRONG Reactivity of "class" would be lost